Ask Question

 The Idiotype vaccine has been tested mainly as a follow up treatment to chemotherapy - so-called consolidation therapy.
 After a rest period the vaccine is given with the goal of teaching the immune system to kill off any residual cells that have survived the chemotherapy.
 One pilot study (that accrued patients very quickly) is testing the efficacy of the Id vaccine on untreated patients without the use of any chemotherapy.
 Another pilot study (by Favrille) tested the feasibility of using the Id vaccine to regress tumors in previously treated patients without pretreatment with chemotherapy.
 A phase III controlled study is also testing the ability of the Idiotype vaccine to improve response to Rituxan therapy.

-It's important to realize that the many experts do not believe it likely that this type of treatment will benefit patients with bulky or progressing disease.
+It's important to realize that this approach is unproven in lymphoma and that the many experts do not believe it likely that this type of treatment could benefit patients with bulky or progressing disease.

 Passive versus Active Immunotherapy.